Rebook UK Driving Test After Fail: 10-Day Rule and Fees

 Do I have to retake the theory test if I fail the practical?

 Only if your theory pass certificate is within two years of expiry by the time you retake.
 Otherwise, the theory pass remains valid for any number of practical attempts.
+The theory to practical timing guide covers the two-year rule.

 Will the same examiner take my retake?